jarulsamy/ps_scraper/README.md

 ## Usage

 ### Option 1: Windows Only Release Executable
 Download the latest version from the releases tab.
-Double-click on that executable and enter your username and password.
+Double-click on the executable and enter your username and password.
 Note, Windows may sound a firewall warning, this can be safely ignored.

 > By default, if no output directory is specified, a Downloads folder containing the HTML files for each class will be created and auto deleted.
 If the folder, for some reason, is not automatically deleted, it can be safely discarded after run completion.

-### Option 2: Clone (Windows, OSX, Linux)
+### Option 2: Clone and Run With Python (Windows, OSX, Linux)

 Clone this repo to your local machine using `https://github.com/JoshuaA9088/ps_scraper`

 #### Setup

+This software is only compatible with **Python 3.6** or greater.

 Install the required dependencies using the `requirements.txt` file.